 Local refers to a computer instance that you are physically in touch with like a laptop, desktop, ASIC miner or even mobile phone.

-A special type of cryptocurrency wallet normally based on a PoS system, masternodes reap rewards from transactions on the network by relaying transaction, heightening security and keeping the network healthy as well as other roles like governance and voting.
-Normal staking wallets share the rewards, the difference is a ‘normal’ wallet for PoS relies on coin weight (amount of coins) whereas a masternode has a locked collateral and for its work on the network gets random rewards, alongside other masternodes on the network.
+A special type of cryptocurrency wallet normally based on a PoS system, masternodes reap rewards from transactions on the network by relaying transactions, heightening security and keeping the network healthy as well as other roles like governance and voting.
+Normal staking wallets share the rewards, the difference is a ‘normal’ wallet for PoS relies on coin weight (amount of coins) whereas a masternode has locked collateral and for its work on the network gets random rewards, alongside other masternodes on the network.

 A memo is used for STEEM and HIVE wallet (and forks thereof) identification with deposits on exchanges or online wallets as well as daemons and user GUI instances.
-Think of them like an address or postcode/zipcode for a generalised area and then to be delivered correctly by leaving the coin input (postpersons bag) and successfully being put into the correct recipients letterbox, it is therefore very important to include a memo and of course the correct one as technical time (possibly with a fee) that could take time and with a charge to recover the funds…
+Think of them like an address or postcode/zip code for a generalized area and then to be delivered correctly by leaving the coin input (postpersons bag) and successfully being put into the correct recipients letterbox, it is therefore very important to include a memo and of course the correct one as technical time (possibly with a fee) that could take time and with a charge to recover the funds…

-Every transaction that is sent needs to be successfully included in a block, as block times vary it can take some time to get included in a block – in this limbo time the transactions are help in a memory pool until being included in the next block.
+Every transaction that is sent needs to be successfully included in a block, as block times vary it can take some time to get included in a block – in this limbo time the transactions are held in a memory pool until being included in the next block.

 The process of extraction and gaining of rewards through Transaction fees as well as block rewards through solo or pooled mining efforts with complicated hardware or through Proof of Stake (PoS) just by holding collateral for an ongoing time period in a wallet to prove the transactions on the network.

-Most cryptocurrencies have supply capacities which are the total amount of coin that will ever be allowed to be created and then in total supply, the creation of new coin is called minting just like the term for regular FIAT currencies but in a safer decentralised peer to peer network 😉
+Most cryptocurrencies have supply capacities which are the total amount of coin that will ever be allowed to be created and then in total supply, the creation of new coin is called minting just like the term for regular FIAT currencies but in a safer decentralized peer to peer network 😉